8 min read

 Rancho Laguna de Los Palos Colorados, or Ranch of the Lake of the Redwoods, began to see various settlers on the land up until Joaquin’s passing in 1855.
 After that time, the various settlers and farmers in the region continued to develop the land primarily for crops, keeping Moraga rural for the next 50 years.
 Jesse Williams was the settler and farmer that acquired the lands where the Rheem Estate and the Hacienda de las Flores stand today.
 After passing from the Williams family to Manuel Lucas in 1906, 20 acres of the 160-acre property would sell to Albert Higgins, father of Alberta Hortense.
 Alberta inherited the property from her father following his death and together with her friend Gertrude E. Mallette, wanted to create a home for orphaned boys.
 Gertrude was the primary designer of the Hacienda de las Flores.

 Built in 1916, the Hacienda was originally a single-story Spanish-style ranch house with three bedrooms, oak floors, and a tile roof.
-The main entrance to the house was originally off of Moraga Road, with the Mosaic Room as the original entry point to the Hacienda.
+The main entrance to the house was originally off Moraga Road, with the Mosaic Room as the original entry point to the Hacienda.
 Sadly, Hortense and Mallette’s dreams of hosting a boy’s orphanage on the property were shut down and they were forced to make other plans for the property.
 They refocused their efforts on raising cattle, sheep, Irish setters, and crops until the economic crash of 1929 forced them to sell the land to Donald and Alice Rheem.

 While an unfortunate ending for Hortense and Mallette, the Rheems saw nothing but potential in the property, turning the single-story Hacienda into the beautiful mansion that it is today.
-Beginning development in 1937, Donald Rheem desired to build the land into a beautiful summer home for him and his wife Alice.
+Beginning development in 1937, Donald Rheem desired to build the land into a beautiful summer home for himself and his wife Alice.

 Alice Rheem had a love for the area and horses and as a result, the Hacienda has a thoroughbred exercise area and race track.
 Along with this, stables, service quarters, a theater, and more were added to the property, elevating the Hacienda to a mansion.
 As a part of the mansion’s construction, the Rheems added beautiful ironwork, arched windows, staircases, and ornate details such as silver and gold leaf to the overall design of the Hacienda that can still be enjoyed today.
 In spending close to a million dollars on the remodel and adding additional wings and floors to the main house and even a pool complex on the property, the Hacienda de las Flores came to be known as the “San Simeon of the East Bay.”
 After the construction of the Pavilion, or poolside cabana, by World’s Fair architect Clarence Tantau in 1938, the grounds became a spot for lavish parties, fashion shows, and more while under the Rheems' ownership.